ipeternella/terminal-tac-toe/README.md

 # Terminal Tac Toe

 Terminal Tac Toe is a tic tac toe game developed with the Ruby language.
-The game has been expanded with some extra features and can be played on a any terminal.
+The game has been expanded with some extra features and can be played on any terminal.

 ## Features